asmeurer/brown-water-python/docs/tokens.md

 IndentationError: unindent does not match any outer indentation level

 ```

-The level of
+The level of indentation at a particular point in the token stream can be
-indentation can be determined by incrementing and decrementing a counter for
+determined by incrementing and decrementing a counter for each `INDENT` and
-each `INDENT` and `DEDENT` token.
+`DEDENT` token.
 See the [examples](examples.html).